|

 In Part

-II of this series of posts I examined how computer games could be
+II of this series of posts I examined how computer games

 structured so that playing the game would train players to:

-dis-embed from thoughts, desires and perceptions, and come into the present;
+perceptions, and come into the present;

-develop the capacity to remain in the present in the face of distractions
+- develop the capacity to remain in the present

-(including by being given positive feedback on returning to the present after
+(including by being given positive feedback on returning to the present

 becoming embedded again);

-dis-embed and remain present in the full range of situations and contexts
+- dis-embed and remain present in the full range

-encountered during daily life, including in circumstances that evoke strong
+encountered during daily life, including in circumstances that evoke

 emotions;

-use a technique that is highly transferable to ordinary life in order to stay
+- use a technique that is highly transferable to

-non-attached and in the present (e.g. by dividing attention so that part of
+non-attached and in the present (e.g. by dividing attention so that

 their attention rests continually on ‘inert’ bodily sensations); and

-take advantage of dis-embedding by replacing habitual responses with actions
+- take advantage of dis-embedding by replacing

 that are wiser and more intelligent.

-In this post I will look more closely at the potential of
+this post I will look more closely at the potential of

-computer games to overcome a major difficulty encountered by the spiritual and
+computer games to overcome a major difficulty encountered by the

-contemplative traditions: their practices and approaches have been able to
+contemplative traditions: their practices and approaches have been able

 produce dis-embedding and awakening ‘on the meditation cushion’, during

-retreats and in monasteries, but have far less success in the midst of ordinary
+retreats and in monasteries, but have far less success in the midst of

 life.
 More …